FabianGosebrink/offering-solutions-html/homepage/content/blog/2021-01-05-moving-from-travis-ci-to-github-actions.md

 ## Why moving?

 In the beginning of November 2020 TravisCI announced that they will change their pricing plan which made me read their new announcement.
-I found out that TravisCI is providing a free amount of minutes to spend on open source projects because TravisCI found out their systems suffer from abuse.
+I found out that TravisCI is providing a free amount of minutes to spend on open source projects because TravisCI found out their systems suffer from misusage.

 ```
 When your credit allotment runs out - we’d love for you to consider which of our plans will meet your needs.